- Respecting Choices Executive Summary

 Next Steps (NS) ACP is offered to patients when chronic illness becomes more advanced—when clinical triggers arise, such as complications, frequent hospitalizations/clinical encounters, or a decline in function.
 The goals of this stage of planning are to assess the patient’s understanding of the disease progression (and related treatment options) and to identify goals of care in bad-outcome situations.
 While it is assumed that full care and treatment will continue, the NS ACP conversation helps to clarify when goals of care would shift based on the patient’s clarification of unacceptable outcomes.
 This in-depth discussion a) helps patients understand their illness progression, b) identifies gaps and needs, c) identifies the range of treatment options for their disease progression, and d) prepares healthcare agents for a future decision-making role.

-Last Steps® (LS) ACP is initiated as a component of quality end-of-life care for frail elders and those whose death in the next 12 months would not be unexpected.
-The LS planning conversation is focused on goals of care to make timely, proactive, and specific end-of-life decisions.
+Advanced Steps (AS) ACP is initiated as a component of quality end-of-life care for frail elders and those whose death in the next 12 months would not be unexpected.
+The AS planning conversation is focused on goals of care to make timely, proactive, and specific end-of-life decisions.
 Ideally, these decisions are converted into medical orders that can be followed throughout the continuum of care.
 The Physician Orders for Life-Sustaining Treatment (POLST) program is the nationally recognized model for this stage of planning.

 Key Elements in Designing and Sustaining an Effective ACP program